adilkurtulmus/Youtube_Monitor/README.md

     }
   }
 ]
 Then reference it in your Prometheus configuration:
-scrape_configs:
+yamlCopyscrape_configs:
   - job_name: 'youtube'
     file_sd_configs:
       - files:
         - 'youtube_monitor.json'
     scrape_interval: 30s
 Restart Prometheus to apply the changes.

-#
-Step 3: Import the Grafana Dashboard
+Import the Grafana Dashboard
 There are two ways to import the dashboard:
 Option 1: Import via Grafana.com